Andrea Cassulo

 Andrea Cassulo (30 November 1869 – 9 January 1952) was an archbishop of the Roman Catholic Church and a representative of the Holy See in Egypt, Canada, Romania and Turkey from 1921 to 1952.

 Biography

 He was born in Castelletto d'Orba in 1869 and ordained a priest in 1893 in Florence.
-In 1914, he was appointed bishop of Fabriano e Matelica.
+In 1914, he was appointed bishop of Fabriano-Matelica.
 In 1921, he became the titular archbishop of Leontopolis in Augustamnica.

 He was the apostolic delegate to Egypt from 1921 to 1927.

 He was the apostolic delegate to Canada from 1927 to 1936.

 Nuncio to Romania

 Cassulo served as Papal nuncio in Romania during the period of World War II.
 While the country was never occupied by Nazi Germany, the regime of Marshall Ion Antonescu aligned itself with Hitler, and assisted the Nazi Holocaust.

 Efforts of behalf of Jews

 In 1944, the Chief Rabbi of Bucharest praised the work of Cassulo on behalf of Romania's Jews: "the generous assistance of the Holy See… was decisive and salutary.
 It is not easy for us to find the right words to express the warmth and consolation we experienced because of the concern of the supreme Pontiff, who offered a large sum to relieve the sufferings of deported Jews — sufferings which had been pointed out to him by you after your visit to Transnistria.
 The Jews of Romania will never forget these facts of historic importance."
-Cassulo is recognized as Righteous among the Nations by Israel's Yad Vashem memorial.

 According to Morely, as nuncio to Bucharest, Cassulo's "early efforts on behalf of Jews concerned almost exclusively those who had been baptized Catholic".
 He passed on to the Vatican in 1939, but did not pursue, a project to emigrate the 150,000 converted Jews of Romania to Spain.
 From 1940 to 1941, his primary diplomatic responsibility was to protest various pieces of legislation insofar as they infringed on the rights of baptized Jews, particularly with respect to intermarriage and attendance of baptized Jews to Catholic schools, which were protected by the Romanian concordat.
 Overall, Cassulo was "reluctant to intervene, except for the baptized Jews".
 Morley argues that "his Jewish contemporaries might have exaggerated, in those years of crisis, his influence and efforts on their behalf" based on the difference between Jewish sources and the ADSS.